onlabsorg/olojs/README.md

 ```

 Now, if you render this document by typing `olojs render ./doc1` you will get
-the following console output (which of course you can redirect to a file).
+the following console output (which of course you could redirect to a file).

 ```
 Hello!
 This is my first olo-document.